c-blake/bu/doc/dfr.md

 just a dumb `statfs(1)` formatting program you might enjoy.
 A bit more detail:
 ```
   dfr [optional-params] [paths: string...]

 Print disk free stats for paths in user-specified units (GiB by default).
-    Add a `df`-like utility colorized by how full filesystems are.
-  -h, --help                         print this cligen-erated help
-  --help-syntax                      advanced: prepend,plurals,..

   -d=, --devs=  strings cgroup_root  devices to EXCLUDE
   -f=, --fs=    strings devtmpfs     FS types to EXCLUDE
   -u=, --unit=  float   1073741824.0 unit of measure